joelwood420/Effeciency_macro_app/Planning/PERSONAS_AND_USER_STORIES.md

 ### User Stories

-- **As Casey**, I want a simple form to log my breakfast macros each morning, even when I'm in a rush, so I can stay accountable to my goals.
+- **As Casey**, I want a minimalist breakfast macro logging form to reduce input time.

+- **As Casey**, I want default or common macro presets to choose from to speed up logging.

+- **As Casey**, I want to save logged macros with minimal taps or clicks.

-- **As Casey**, I want to easily record my max weight lifted when I do have time for workouts so I feel motivated seeing my progress, even with a busy schedule.
+- **As Casey**, I want a quick way to record max weight lifted without navigating deep menus.

+- **As Casey**, I want to receive gentle reminders/notifications to log nutrition and workouts.

+- **As Casey**, I want a clean, stress-free interface with clear buttons and large fonts.

+- **As Casey**, I want an option to view a simple summary of weekly logged macros and strength progress.

-- **As Casey**, I want reminders and an easy-to-use interface so logging my nutrition and workouts doesn't add more stress to my day.
+- **As Casey**, I want to be able to skip an entry easily when too busy and resume the next time.

 ---

 ## Summary

-These personas represent the app's target users:
+These personas represent two distinct user types with different priorities:

-- **Alex** (Competitive Athlete) - Focused on optimization, data analysis, and consistent progress tracking
+- **Alex** (Competitive Athlete) - 8 user stories focused on precision, data analysis, detailed tracking, and advanced features
-- **Casey** (Busy Individual) - Focused on simplicity, efficiency, and motivation through visible progress
+- **Casey** (Busy Parent) - 8 user stories focused on speed, simplicity, minimal friction, and accessibility

-Both personas emphasize the core features:
-- Quick macro logging
-- Max weight tracking
-- Easy data entry and retrieval
-- Trend analysis and motivation
+Total: **16 granular user stories** that represent specific, actionable features the app needs to support both user types effectively.